jonwis/jonwis.github.io/notes/winrt-design/strong_vs_weak_typing.md

 The usual argument is that defining property bags is "easier" earlier in the design cycle.
 No need to specify the name in the IDL, or choose a type!
-Adding a new property is as easy as `ValueSet::Insert(..., PropertyValue::CreateInt32(...))`!
-It’s faster to compile as well, since adding a new property is just adding a string; changing the type just means changing two places (the add & retrieval steps.)
+Adding a new property is as easy as
+`ValueSet::Insert(..., PropertyValue::CreateInt32(...))`!
+It's faster to compile
+as well, since adding a new property is just adding a string; changing the type just means changing two places (the add & retrieval steps.)

 The downstream cost of that argument is huge.